-The Digital Millennium Copyright Act’s (DMCA) “safe harbour” provision protects services and providers as long as they don’t have prior knowledge of the activity and quickly respond to the rights owners’ takedown requests.
+The Digital Millennium Copyright Act’s (DMCA) “safe harbor” provision protects services and providers as long as they don’t have prior knowledge of the activity and quickly respond to the rights owners’ takedown requests.
 However, this poses a timing issue for events or performances that are affected by live streams.
-With live streaming, the takedown request could be applied to archived material but the damage would have already been done in real time.
+After live streaming your event, the takedown request could be applied to archived material, but the damage would have already been done in real time.

-While the DMCA has been YouTube’s saving grace, YouTube has systems in place to catch and cut-off broadcast copyright violators with regards to background music and embedded videos, which new platforms like Periscope and Meerkat don’t include.
+The DMCA has been YouTube’s saving grace, though the platform has systems in place to catch and cut-off broadcast copyright violators with regards to background music and embedded videos.

-Being protected by DMCA as well as their own ‘terms of services’ pushes the blame onto the host so policing the thousands of streams isn’t a priority for the providers.
+Big live streaming platforms like YouTube are not only protected by DMCA; their own ‘terms of services’ pushes the blame onto the host so policing the thousands of streams isn’t a priority for the providers.
 Unfortunately, all the legal onus on the host of the stream puts event planners into the line of fire.

 Capturing the Venue

 A good place to start understanding the legality of live streaming your event is that it’s very similar to the legality of photographing or recording video at events.
 The location where the live streaming is taking place will play a factor, as well as indicate the reasonable expectation of privacy.
 If you’re not on company property, you’ll likely need to get a location release from the property owner in order to legally broadcast the venue space.
 This is probably included in your venue contract but it’s good to double-check.